cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

     range: VOIRange;
 };

-// Warning: (ae-missing-release-tag) "VOIRange" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type VOIRange = {
     upper: number;
     lower: number;
 };

-// Warning: (ae-missing-release-tag) "VolumeActor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type VolumeActor = vtkVolume;

-// Warning: (ae-missing-release-tag) "VolumeCacheVolumeAddedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type VolumeCacheVolumeAddedEvent = CustomEvent_2<VolumeCacheVolumeAddedEventDetail>;

-// Warning: (ae-missing-release-tag) "VolumeCacheVolumeAddedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type VolumeCacheVolumeAddedEventDetail = {
     volume: ICachedVolume;
 };

-// Warning: (ae-missing-release-tag) "VolumeCacheVolumeRemovedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type VolumeCacheVolumeRemovedEvent = CustomEvent_2<VolumeCacheVolumeRemovedEventDetail>;

-// Warning: (ae-missing-release-tag) "VolumeCacheVolumeRemovedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type VolumeCacheVolumeRemovedEventDetail = {
     volumeId: string;
 };

-// Warning: (ae-missing-release-tag) "VolumeInputCallback" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type VolumeInputCallback = (params: {
     volumeActor: VolumeActor;
     volumeUID: string;
 }) => unknown;

-// Warning: (ae-missing-release-tag) "VolumeLoadedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type VolumeLoadedEvent = CustomEvent_2<VolumeLoadedEventDetail>;

-// Warning: (ae-missing-release-tag) "VolumeLoadedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type VolumeLoadedEventDetail = {
     volume: IImageVolume;
 };

-// Warning: (ae-missing-release-tag) "VolumeLoadedFailedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type VolumeLoadedFailedEvent = CustomEvent_2<VolumeLoadedFailedEventDetail>;

-// Warning: (ae-missing-release-tag) "VolumeLoadedFailedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type VolumeLoadedFailedEventDetail = {
     volumeId: string;